Vladimir Kuzichkin: Revolution, defection, and aftermath

+In October 1981, Kuzichkin went to the British Embassy in Tehran and told Nicholas Barrington he was willing to work as a double-agent for the UK.
+MI6 gave Kuzichkin the codename "REDWOOD" and he relayed information to Britain for eight months.
+Ben Macintyre wrote that Kuzichkin's main reason for defecting was erectile dysfunction: he insisted on being circumcised, and only at a hospital in the West to keep the Soviets and Iranians from discovering his condition.

-According to Kuzichkin, in the spring of 1982, he checked the cache and found that the film had disappeared.
+According to Kuzichkin, however, in the spring of 1982, he checked the cache and found that the film had disappeared.
 Assuming he would be blamed for the disappearance, and fearing the repercussions, he fled to the west, escaping Iran via Turkey.
 He was the first known officer to defect from Directorate S.

 The veracity of Kuzichkin's account and the details of his defection are unknown.
 James Rusbridger, in his review of Kuzichkin's memoir, claimed that Kuzichkin had been working as a double agent for the British since early 1981, feeding MI6 intelligence for a period of 18 months.
 Other sources put Kuzichkin's first contact with the British at a later date, in the summer of 1982.

 After making it to London, Kuzichkin was debriefed by MI6 and the CIA.
 The CIA shared details about Soviet agents in Iran with the Khomeini regime, who in turn arrested and executed nearly 200 people.
 Most of those arrested or killed were members of the Tudeh Party, with their leadership also arrested and forced to apologize on a televised broadcast.
 18 Soviet diplomats were officially expelled from Iran.
+Kuzichkin was given British citizenship and the new name Alexander Larkin.

 Defectors have always been a volatile commodity, and while some, such as Oleg Lyalin, adjust to their new life, others, such as the KGB officers Vladimir Kuzichkin and Viktor Makarov, found the process challenging.
 Both developed mental health issues, and Kuzichkin was once discovered stark naked in a motorway service station in Somerset, resulting in his immediate hospitalisation.

-After the publication of Kuzichkin's memoir, Inside the KGB, Ali Agca claimed that Major Kuzichkin ordered him to kill John Paul II.
+After the publication of Kuzichkin's memoir, Inside the KGB, Ali Agca claimed that Kuzichkin ordered him to kill John Paul II.

+Kuzichkin died of a heart attack in 2009.